 2008 Monaco Diplomat Class A Purchase Guide & Inspection Tips

-My wife and I have been living in a 40-foot destination trailer for several years and are ready to make the jump to our first motorhome.
+Despite eight years of faithful service, our 40-foot destination trailer is starting to feel cramped — time to upgrade to a Monaco Diplomat motorhome or keep making do?
 We've found a 2008 Monaco Diplomat 40SKQ that's caught our attention - it has 66,000 miles and appears to have been well cared for by the current owners.
 They've shown us receipts for major maintenance items completed in the past couple of years, including some engine work and chassis updates.
 Coming from the towable world, we're not sure what specific things to look for when evaluating a Class A purchase.
 What should we focus on during our inspection, and are there any known issues with this particular Monaco model and year that we should be aware of?

 Quick Answer